Kasanka National Park

 Kasanka National Park is on the southwestern edge of the Lake Bangweulu basin, is one of Zambia’s smallest national parks.
 However, it is so well endowed with rivers, lakes, wetlands, forests, lagoons, meadows and dambos that it supports a uniquely wide range of animals.
 And abundant birds and fish.
 What it lacks in size, it certainly makes up for in diversity.
 It fits in well with a safari in North or South Luangwa National Parks.

 Kasanka was once in danger of becoming a defunct national park due to rampant poaching.
 David Lloyd, a Briton who lived in Zambia, visited the park in 1985 and heard the crack of gunshots.
 He concluded that if there was still poaching there must still be animals there.
 And so set out to save the park from total depletion.
 Teaming up with a local farmer, they sought funding and, along with much of their own resources, applied for official permission to rehabilitate the area.
-They built tourist camps, roads and bridges and set up the Kasanka Trust to raise funds for this community-based project.
+They built tourist camps, roads and bridges and set up the Kasanka Trust to raise funds for this community based project.
 Slowly it began to earn a little money from tourists to help cover costs.

 Three years later the National Parks and Wildlife Services Department was sufficiently impressed to sign an agreement with the Trust.
 They allowed full management of the park in conjunction with the department.
 And to develop it for tourism in partnership with the local community.